kameni/Weight-Loss-Calculator/README.md

 ## FAQ

 **Can I track user selections?**
 The calculator’s CTA adds `weight` and `loss` query parameters to outbound links.
-Extend this in `frontend.js` to send analytics events or custom conversions.
+It also updates the CTA element with matching `data-weight` and `data-loss` attributes every time the visitor moves the slider, so you can read the live values from the DOM without rewriting the script.
+Extend the behaviour in `frontend.js` to send analytics events or custom conversions.

+**How is the potential weight loss calculated?**
+The default projection multiplies the normalized weight value by `0.15` (a 15 % reduction) before rounding.
+Adjust the `LOSS_MULTIPLIER` constant in `blocks/weight-loss-calculator/frontend.js` to change the percentage or swap in your own calculation logic.

 **Is there a build pipeline?**
 No build tooling ships with the project.
 You can edit the JavaScript/CSS directly or introduce your preferred bundler if you need advanced workflows.